 Prostatic massage is thought to help clear the prostatic duct.
 This duct, or pipeline, runs between your prostate and the rest of your reproductive and urinary system.
 Massaging may produce a spontaneous secretion of fluid.
 This secretion may help clear this duct of any fluids.
 This could help eliminate any symptoms you’re experiencing.

 Medical research findings don’t widely support the use of prostate massage.
-Most reports of prostate massage’s benefits are anecdotal or result from small case studies.
+Most reports of prostate massage’s benefits are anecdotal or result from .
 Most of these reports need greater examination before they can be used as standard medical advice.

 - This therapy may clear your prostatic duct.